bigscience-workshop/bigscience/experiments/bandwidth/README.md

 Probably need to adjust `TRIALS` to a higher number to get the more realistic results (after the interconnects is saturated).

+Note: tried a larger number but got the same results.

 ## Single node V100

 ssh into a desired node and then: